 These volumes consist largely of foreign policy related speeches and statements by the President and other members of the U.S. government, with some letters, U.N resolutions and other documents related to current foreign policy objectives.
 Each volume also contains a section on the current "principles and objectives” of American foreign policy.

 This set has been published under a variety of different titles and covers the period 1941-1991.
-American Foreign Policy Current Documents is available online to NU affiliated users via a subscription.
+American Foreign Policy Current Documents is available online to NU affiliated users via the Hein Online subscription database (navigate to the Foreign Relations of the U.S. -> Other Related Works).